Fisker Ocean: Overview

-On October 15, 2020, Fisker announced it would outsource production of the Ocean to Magna Steyr, an Austrian contract manufacturer, in order to reduce the complexities and costs related to the building and operating its own factory.
+On October 15, 2020, Fisker announced it would outsource production of the Ocean to Magna Steyr, a Canadian-owned Austrian contract manufacturer, in order to reduce the complexities and costs related to the building and operating its own factory.
 Fisker utilised Magna's electric vehicle platform, and gave Magna a stake of up to 6% of Fisker equity.
 In June 2021, Fisker finalised its manufacturing deal with Magna Steyr, with production on the Fisker Ocean to begin in November 2022 at Magna's facility in Graz, Austria.

 In November 2021, Fisker and Contemporary Amperex Technology (CATL) announced a deal for CATL to supply two different battery packs for the Fisker Ocean SUV.
 The primary high-capacity pack uses a lithium nickel manganese cobalt oxide cell chemistry, and the second pack uses CATL's cells based on lithium iron phosphate chemistry.

 The Fisker Ocean was presented at the Mobile World Congress in Barcelona in February 2022.

 On June 1, 2023, the Ocean Extreme was reported to achieve an EPA range of 360 miles (579 km).
 It was offered in both front and all-wheel drive.

 The Ocean has experienced more than 100 loss-of-power incidents as well as other technical problems after delivery, resulting in three National Highway Traffic Safety Administration investigations into different issues and multiple recalls.

 In March 2024, due to the financial difficulties faced by Fisker Inc, production of the Ocean was paused for six weeks in order for the company to "align inventory levels and progress strategic and financing initiatives.”
 The company warned that bankruptcy was imminent and could occur within weeks.
 In June 2024, the company announced it had filed for bankruptcy and was indefinitely suspending production of the Ocean.